-Get free quotes for direct insurance in NJ-PA-NY-DE-OH-MD-VA-NC or SC.
+Get free quotes for direct insurance in NJ-PA-NY-DE-OH-MD-VA-AL-NE-SD-NC-TX or SC.

 From preferred to non standard or high risk, we help everyone find affordable insurance (856) 863-5654.

 For those holding valid drivers licenses, there are three choices available for auto insurance:

 - The voluntary standard market, where insurance is obtained at competitive rates through a selected insurance company without state assistance.

 - The voluntary nonstandard market, where insurance is obtained through a selected insurance company, but with a higher premium, based on higher risk factors such as an imperfect driving record or insuring a specialty vehicle.

 - The involuntary residual market, known in NJ as the New Jersey Automobile Insurance Plan (NJPAIP), is a state plan that guarantees legal minimums and optional comprehensive and collision coverage for those who have difficulty obtaining insurance through the voluntary standard and nonstandard markets.

 Our multi-state licensed agency specializes in helping all types of consumers find the appropriate coverage for their auto insurance needs.
 We are state certified to bind policies in the state assigned risk plan.